Ghost-Zephyr/Ghost-Zephyr.github.io/content/blog/apprentice/azure-app-registration.en.md

 Microsoft always recommends using certificates for getting access codes.
 But the normal secrets are easier to configure.

-Using certificates is best if your app has good support so that all you need to do is download a cert from the server and upload that to Azure.
+Using certificates is the best if your app has good support so that all you need to do is download a cert from the server and upload that to Azure.
 So either do that or add a "New client secret".
 The client secrets will have both the secret and an id, both are needed for authorization.
 When you create these you'll need to store them safely and put them wherever the app gets them from.